aholachek/redux-usage-report/README.md

 ## Find unused data

+*Note: This works best in Chrome.*

-Load the monitor in the app, and visit all pages you want to test in your browser.
-Once you've done all required interactions, open your browser console and type
+Load the monitor in the app as described above, and visit all pages you want to test.
+Make sure to perform any required UI interactions to trigger data fetching or data usage.
+Then, open your browser console and type

 ```js
 copy(reduxReport.generate().unused)
 ```
-note: this works best in Chrome

 You can now paste that `JSON` object into a file to see which parts of your redux store have remained completely untouched.
-You might be able to get rid of some data fetching entirely, or simply be more thoughtful about when data is fetched, to speed up your app.
+You might be able to get rid of some data fetching entirely, or simply be more thoughtful about when data is fetched, in order to speed up your app.